PET imaging of the bone

 The high density of bones leads to strong attenuation, but it is appropriately corrected in modern PET/CT scanners.
 However, tracer uptake measured using PET/MRI may be underestimated compared to PET/CT because standard MRI-based attenuation correction does not accurately account for the attenuation by cortical bone (Fraum et al., 2016).
 CT can be used to assess bone density as Hounsfield Units.

 Bone marrow constitutes 4% of the total body mass.
 Trabecular (spongy) bone contains the marrow adipose tissue (yellow bone marrow) and in the heads of long bones also hematopoietic tissue (red bone marrow) that produces red blood cells (RBCs), platelets, and white blood cells (Suchacki et al., 2016).
 At the time of birth, all of the bone marrow contains hematopoietic cells, but by the age those are replaced by adipocytes (Li et al., 2018).
 Erythropoietin (EPO) stimulates the production of RBCs, and EPO is mostly produced in the kidneys.
 Thrombopoietin (TPO) stimulates production of platelets and sustains the viability of haematopoietic stem cells.
 Hematopoiesis requires lot of energy, and those parts of the bone marrow have very rich vasculature, while quiescent regions can be hypoxic, and maintain undifferentiated hematopoietic stem cells.
 Hypoxia inhibits osteoblasts and activates osteoclasts.
 Erythropoietic bone marrow can be imaged with iron isotopes, or labelled transferrin.
-The metabolic and proliferative activity of bone marrow can be quantified with PET using tracers such as [18F]FDG, [18F]FLT, [11C]acetate, [11C]methionine, and [11C]choline (Agool et al., 2011; Zhu et al., 2019); non-invasive methods for detecting myelosuppression are clinically important for managing chemotherapy.
+The metabolic and proliferative activity of bone marrow can be quantified with PET using tracers such as [18F]FDG, [18F]FLT, [11C]acetate, [11C]methionine, [11C]choline, and [18F]FGln (Agool et al., 2011; Zhu et al., 2019); non-invasive methods for detecting myelosuppression are clinically important for managing chemotherapy.